 Both of these actions help to release the vapor created by breathing and provide ventilation so the moist air can escape the inside of the tent.

-When you do not ventilate your tent sufficiently, you may find yourself in an ice cave when you wake up in the morning as a result of the steam formed at night condensing on the tent walls and freezing.
+When you do not ventilate your tent sufficiently (or forget to open your air windows), you may find yourself in an ice cave when you wake up in the morning as a result of the steam formed at night condensing on the tent walls and freezing.

-Other tips to help you stay dry in a tent
+Other tips to help keep your tent dry inside

 If you are camping in an area near water such as a stream, lake, or sea, I recommend you to set up your tent a little further away and higher than the water source.